MattThung2400/SimpleToDo/README.md

 takes quite some time to install all of the necessary files, libraries and dependencies.
 In the first section of the assignment, I found myself gravitating towards my own phone.

-Other than these preliminary issues, I did not have any trouble following the guides provided.
+Other than these preliminary issues, I did not have any trouble following the guides provided, though I did have to stop and rewind often.
 The creation of this app was very similar to the creation of a standard windows form application in Visual Studio.

 ## License